oneeve8/kobble-data/content/Information.md

 Two types of arguments:

-I. Debunking a *false proofs* of an alternative model
+I. Debunking a *false proof* of an alternative model

 II.
-Providing Positive Evidence:
+Providing Positive Evidence for a particular model:

 1. Empirical
 		observation,